Harcourt Potter

 NORTHEAST

-SALES MANAGER (1989 – 1991).
+SALES MANAGER (1986 – 1991).

 Assisted

-VP/Sales in management of national independent rep force while covering Northeast directly.
-Due to seasonal nature of the business,
+VP/Sales in management of national independent rep force while covering

-and production management.
+production management.

 MARKETING: Developed annual marketing plan.
-Worked with general manager and freelance artists to develop new
+Worked with

-product line.
-Designed and developed 4-color catalogs.
+developed 4-color catalogs.

 PURCHASING: Purchased point-of-purchase displays, labels